kammitama5/kammitama5.github.io/_posts/2018-3-9-Friday-March-9th.md

     that idiom into the language), to idioms and ways to think about how to design a language (the Design Patterns book came up).
     Suddenly, the idea of going to some Big 5 "What's New" conference didn't seem that appealing.
 Learning about some new library or framework wasn't on my mind at all.
 I had a compulsion to look *back*.
-It seems like there is a lot to learning in looking back than trudging forward.
+It seems like there is a lot to learn in looking back than trudging forward.
 I mean, we're bombarded by these things that are supposedly *forward-moving* every day, right (via Hacker News, etc).
 But what if they actually...aren't?
 - It reminded me of the conversation I had with my mentor at JPL when I attended my first I/O. I was burned out from being around a lot of people, but still in joy, I visited my favourite place, the Computer History museum.